 Although much of the investment has been in business projects there has also been a large amount of projects aimed at improving the quality of life for the community.

-There has been a recent increase in the housing stock in the Cannock Chase District with a mixture of new private, affordable and Council houses being built in Lime Pit Lane and Green Lane, which is a huge benefit to the local community and area.
+There has been an increase in the housing stock in the Cannock Chase District with a mixture of new private, affordable and Council houses being built in Lime Pit Lane, Green Lane and Pye Green Valley, which is a huge benefit to the local community and area.

-There has also been redevelopment of the leisure facilities in the district; Cannock Leisure Centre has been refreshed with a multi-million pound investment to include a state of the art gym and a new swimming pool with a moveable floor.
+There has also been redevelopment of the leisure facilities in the district; A £1.25m investment in Rugeley Leisure Centre has delivered a refreshed swimming pool along with a state of the art outdoor 3G artificial grass pitch, with low enerygy LED floodlights, new flooring in the centre's squash courts and extended vehicle parking facilities with electric vehicle charging points.
 Hednesford has also seen large levels of investment from the national lottery to build the 2 storey Hednesford Pavilion Cafe, a new skate park and replace the children’s park with new equipment.

 Cannock Chase was designated as the smallest AONB in England and Wales at 68sq m (26 square miles) in 1958 because of its beautiful landscape, its wildlife and its history.
-It is one of the region’s most popular and accessible beauty spots; attracting walkers, mountain bikers, naturalists, picnickers and those just looking to enjoy its rural beauty and peace & quiet.
+It is one of the region’s most popular and accessible beauty spots; attracting walkers, mountain bikers (including hosting the Mountain Biking for the Commonwealth Games 2022), naturalists, picnickers and those just looking to enjoy its rural beauty and peace & quiet.